- 1 UNC-Chapel Hill Employee Forum Bylaws

 E. Committee Meetings

-Employee Forum committees shall meet at least monthly at mutually acceptable times established at the Annual Retreat.
-Employee Forum committees shall take minutes in accordance with open meetings law and submit them to the Employee Forum Office located at 134 East Franklin street, Room 207, Campus Box 3488, Chapel Hill, N.C.
-27599-3488.
+Employee Forum committees shall meet at mutually acceptable times established at the Annual Retreat.
+Employee Forum committees shall take minutes in accordance with open meetings law and submit them to the Employee Forum Office.

 F. Annual Retreat

 An Employee Forum Retreat (“Annual Retreat”) shall be held annually.
 Delegates are required to attend the Annual Retreat and committee chairs are required to present written annual reports.

 G. Annual Orientation

 An Employee Forum Orientation shall be held annually and prior to the Employee Forum Annual Retreat.
-Newly elected and appointed Delegates are required to attend Annual Orientations.
-Outgoing Officers shall attend Annual Orientations and present annual reports as prescribed in Section VIII (G) of these Bylaws.
+Newly elected and appointed Delegates are required to attend Annual Orientation.
+Outgoing Officers shall attend Annual Orientations and present annual reports as prescribed in Section VII (G) of these Bylaws.

 H. Employee Forum Responsibility Regarding Individual Grievances